KickingTheTV/ciapp-alpha-docs/docs/tests/java.md

 ## Using Maven

-Add a new Maven profile in your root `pom.xml` configuring the Datadog Java tracer dependency and the `javaagent` arg property, replacing `0.68.0` with the latest version of the tracer:
+Add a new Maven profile in your root `pom.xml` configuring the Datadog Java tracer dependency and the `javaagent` arg property, replacing `$VERSION` with the latest version of the tracer accessible via [Maven Repository](https://mvnrepository.com/artifact/com.datadoghq/dd-java-agent):

 {% highlight xml %}
 <profile>